Best Quit Habit Tracker Apps to Quit Anything in 2026

 Pros

-• Gentle, low-pressure approach to daily habits
+• Gentle, encouraging approach to daily self-care

-• Gamified check-ins keep you coming back
+• Gamified pet keeps you coming back

 Cons